-Opened in 2013 by Vhils, one of the country’s most celebrated street artists, the gallery has quickly developed a reputation for showing (and commissioning) innovative street art from Portugal and around the world.
-You’ll find work by artists such as ±MaisMenos± (whose politically charged designs can be spotted across Portugal) and Add Fuel (whose intricate artworks are inspired by Portuguese tile-making traditions).
-There’s even a store where limited editions and merchandise are available for purchase.
+Opened in 2013 by Vhils, is the country’s most celebrated street artists, Underdogs Gallery has quickly developed a reputation for showing and commissioning innovative street art from Portugal and around the world.
+You’ll find work by artists such as ±MaisMenos±, whose politically charged designs can be spotted across Portugal and Add Fuel (whose intricate artworks are inspired by Portuguese tile-making traditions).
+There’s even a store for limited editions and merchandise.

-Tucked just behind the Sé Cathedral, the Museu do Aljube Resistência e Liberdade is a must-visit for those interested in Portugal’s recent political history.
+Tucked just behind the Sé Cathedral, the Museu do Aljube Resistência e Liberdade is a must-visit if you’re interested in Portugal’s recent political history.
 Its permanent exhibition covers the four-decade reign of the Estado Novo – led by dictator António de Oliveira Salazar – during which tactics of torture, coercion and censorship were widely employed.
 Fortunately, the exhibition concludes on a more positive note with a recount of the peaceful Carnation Revolution, before opening out to a café on the top floor, which provides panoramic views of the city and plenty of time to reflect.